nlm-irp-jianglab/EzSEA-web-lab/frontend/readme.md

 Protein Viewer: Mol*
 Sequence Logos: LogoJS

+# TODO:
+Downloaded node.json is parsed into a dict, not a json object, therefore it cannot be directly used as in the example page.
+However, EzSEA-web-lab expects the dict format.

 Pages:
 1. results.js (and it's sister page, tol)
 2. submit.js - Sends requests to backend for queuing jobs